klaviyo/klaviyo-react-native-sdk/README.md

 1. Import a library such as [`@react-native-firebase/messaging`](https://www.npmjs.com/package/@react-native-firebase/messaging) to your react native project.
 The below instructions are specific for `@react-native-firebase/messaging` library.
 2. Import Firebase iOS SDK to your iOS project.
 Setup instructions can be found [here](https://firebase.google.com/docs/ios/setup).
-3. In order for the Klaviyo SDK to handle push opens via the notification center delegate methods, we need to disable method swizzling for the Firebase SDK.
+3. In order for the `UNUserNotificationCenter` delegate methods to be called in `AppDelegate`, method swizzling should be disabled for the Firebase SDK.
 For more information on this, please refer to the [Firebase documentation](https://firebase.google.com/docs/cloud-messaging/ios/client).
 Disabling method swizzling be done by adding the following to your `Info.plist`:

 ```xml